 Welcome to Madrid!
 A bustling city which always welcomes you with sun, laughter and pleasant surprises.
-We are sure that your trip to the capital of Spain will contain a crazy nightlife, finger lickin’ food and unforgettable adventures.
+We are sure that your trip to the capital of Spain will contain a crazy nightlife, finger-licking’ food, and unforgettable adventures.
 But there is a great possibility that in one particular moment you will feel the need to escape from all the bustle, find a peaceful spot and relax, relax, relax… Our local Spotters know some special places that will knock your socks off!
 So, we present you a list with some of the best local up-to-date relaxing hotspots in Madrid.
 Keep calm and relax!

 If you are visiting Madrid, you can’t leave the city without taking a ride with el Teleférico – the mountain lift.
 It is an extremely cheap and super exciting way to reach one of the most beautiful viewpoints of Madrid.
 You will start your journey from the Paseo del Pintor Rosales street and it will last about 15 minutes.
 The cabins reach a maximum height of 40 meters above the ground.
-During those 15 minutes you will have the perfect opportunity to admire the most beautiful views of the city from a different perspective.
-The journey finishes at the top of the Casa de Campo Park where you will find a restaurant with terrace where we highly recommend you stay for a little longer, grab a drink or a snack and peacefully enjoy the panorama of the city.
+During those 15 minutes, you will have the perfect opportunity to admire the most beautiful views of the city from a different perspective.
+The journey finishes at the top of the Casa de Campo Park where you will find a restaurant with terrace.
+We highly recommend you to stay for a little longer, grab a drink or a snack and peacefully enjoy the panorama of the city.